zhangjiajie/PTP/README.md

                delimitation.
-It uses a Markov chain Monte Carlo sampler to produce posterior probability of species delimitations on phylogenetic trees. bPTP.py can work both on a single maximal likelihood phylogenetic tree, and multiple trees from Bayesian phylogenetic analysis.
+It uses a Markov chain Monte Carlo sampler to produce posterior probability of species delimitations on phylogenetic trees. bPTP.py can work both on a single phylogenetic tree, and multiple trees from Bayesian phylogenetic analysis.
 Using trees from Bayesian phylogenetic analysis can account for uncertainties in phylogenetics inference, but with the cost of much longer run time.
                To find out how to use it, type: python bPTP.py

     PTP.py     Maximal likelihood search of the PTP model by heuristics,